 - Initially, many Burmese girls served the courts of the Kings of Siam, now known as Thailand.

-- Mandalay, the last capital of the Myanmar Kingdom is the cultural center of the country.
+- Mandalay, the last capital of the Myanmar Kingdom is the cultural centre of the country.

 - This is probably one of the few countries in the world where your health is judged by how overweight you are.
 Plumpness is regarded as a sign of health.